-As at 30 June 2022, all cash and cash equivalents were held by either Bankwest and ANZ Bank, both with an A (Standard and Poor's) credit rating.
+As at 30 June 2023, all cash and cash equivalents were held by either Bankwest and ANZ Bank, both with an A (Standard and Poor's) credit rating.
 In relation to trade receivables, management assesses the credit quality of the customer, taking into account its financial position, past experience and other factors.
 There are no concentrations of credit risk.

 The credit risk on other receivables is limited as it is comprised of GST recoverable from the Australian Taxation Office.
-No credit risk is identified on the amount of loan to a third party as subsequent to financial year, this entity has been acquired by the Group.
+The receivable from ex-directors was impaired.